Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

 Hi Schanda,

 Good question.
-I can see how you are in a bit of a pickle, with the vet recommending that you measure the girls' food.
+I can see how you are in a bit of a pickle, with the vet recommending that you measure the girls' meals.

 I'm assuming he didn't restrict Memphis's diet?
-If he's on high-quality dry food, I don't see any reason why he can't free-feed.
+If he's on high-quality dry kibble, I don't see any reason why he can't free-feed.
 This tried-and-true method is used by many (including us).

 The only thing to look out for, as he grows, is that big males sometimes eat too fast & then leave a mess somewhere.

-As long as he doesn't gorge himself, and he's eating nutritional food, he should be fine to just eat till he's done, no measuring required.
+As long as he doesn't gorge himself, and you're feeding him a nutritious diet, he should be fine to just eat till he's done, no measuring required.

 Your vet will alert you on one of your regular check-ups if you ever should start restricting his diet.
 I wouldn't expect it, though.